Najibullah Zazi: Early life

-Zazi was born in a village in Paktia Province, Afghanistan.
+Zazi was born in a village in Paktia Province, Afghanistan to a Zazai Pashtun family.
 He has two sisters and two brothers.
-At the age of 7 in 1992, he and his family moved to the city of Peshawar in Pakistan where they settled as Afghan refugees.
+At the age of seven in 1992, he and his family moved to the city of Peshawar in Pakistan where they settled as Afghan refugees.

 In 1999, he and the family left Pakistan and immigrated to New York City.
 They moved into a two-bedroom apartment in the Flushing, Queens section of the city.
 Mohammed Wali Zazi, Najibullah's father and now a naturalized U.S. citizen, found work as a New York City taxi driver.

 From 1999–2009, Zazi lived with his family in Flushing.
-While he was a teenager, he and his family lived in the same apartment building as, and attended the same mosque, the Afghan Hazrat-i-Abu Bakr Sadiq mosque,as did its imam, Saifur Rahman Halimi.
+While he was a teenager, he and his family lived in the same apartment building as, and attended the same mosque, the Afghan Hazrat-i-Abu Bakr Sadiq mosque, as did its imam, Saifur Rahman Halimi.
 Halimi was a vocal pro-global jihad imam.
 He was chief representative to Gulbuddin Hekmatyar, an Afghan warlord who was declared a "Specially Designated Global Terrorist" by the U.S. in 2003.
 Halimi and the Zazi family, among others, left the mosque at the same time, during a leadership disagreement.
 According to one of his friends, Zazi liked listening to Zakir Naik, an Indian Muslim televangelist who is an expert on comparative religion and theology.

 Zazi struggled as a student at Flushing High School in Queens, eventually dropping out.
 From 2004–09, he operated a coffee and pastries vending cart on Stone Street in Lower Manhattan's Financial District., displaying a "God Bless America" sign on his cart.

 In 2006, he traveled to Pakistan and married his 19-year-old cousin in an arranged marriage.
 He claimed that several trips he made to Pakistan between 2006 and 2008 were to visit his wife.
 In the course of his visits, Zazi and his wife had two children, whom he planned to relocate to the U.S.